Frequently Asked Questions.

 I normally see my Doctor/Dermatologist’s office for cosmetic injectable treatments.
 How is this different?

 It’s not!
 However, we only offer three specific treatments and operate in a beautifully designed space (not your typical doctor’s office).
-Our Fig Doctors—which include naturopathic and medical doctors—administer our Stingers treatments, nurses administer our Fig Shots, and our Skin Educators administer facials.
-They are all clinical experts and deliver best-in-class results and exceptional experiences.
+Our Fig Doctors—which include naturopathic, medical doctors and dentists—administer our Stingers treatments, nurses administer our Fig Shots, and our Skin Educators administer facials.
+They are all highly skilled and deliver best-in-class results and exceptional experiences.

 Can I request a specific therapist?